What You Didn’t Know About Diamond Blades in 2019

 Diamond blades will not just change the way you cut various materials.
 They are likely to change how you think about cutting entirely.
 This is because they do not actually cut in the way that traditional saw blades cut.

-Most blades work by directly cutting the material.
-Instead, a diamond blade relies on friction along with a special process.
-The diamond blade works by generating friction and essentially working like a grinding wheel.
+Most steel blades work by directly cutting the material.
+Instead, the diamond blade works by generating friction and essentially working like a grinding wheel.

 Types of diamond blades